 - Random Call.
 This is one of the most well-known strategies by instructors to increase class participation of every student.
 It is simply calling the names of students randomly instead of taking volunteers.
 Different instructors use different methods for this technique.
 Some pick the student names randomly from the class list, and others assign numbers to students and randomly call the numbers.
 Perhaps the biggest challenge with this technique is creating a positive, non-judgmental classroom environment before starting to call students randomly.
 If students know that their classmates value different opinions and brainstorming is always encouraged in the class, they feel more comfortable to mention their ideas even if they are not sure about the answer.

 - Increase wait time.
-In most classrooms, there are the super engaged students, who are always ready to answer questions and join discussion.
+In most classrooms, there are the super engaged students who are always ready to answer questions and join discussion.
 Instructors typically highly value these students and wish more would take their lead.
 On the other hand, there is a possible risk that those students may suppress the silent students.
 Students who prefer to process the information in their mind first, and join the class discussions later may not have enough opportunity to do so.
 Give some extra time to students.
 Wait for a while before asking for their ideas and this will encourage silent students to participate.

 - Think-Pair-Share.
 This is an excellent activity for supporting the active participation of all learners.
 It is not only giving an opportunity to silent students for expressing their ideas but also create a mentoring environment in the class.
 Students who are not comfortable with the subject may learn from more advanced learners.
 In this activity, because students work in pairs, it is not possible to get lost in the crowd.
 After pairs work on an activity together, they share their findings with the whole class.

 - Ask for written responses.
 Some students do not feel comfortable to express their ideas verbally but they are completely fine in written language.
 If you know there are students in class who have a lot to say but do not prefer to talk in front of others, asking for written responses may be an excellent opportunity for them.
 Exit tickets are one of the several ways to gather student opinions in written form.
-At the end of the class, share an index card with each student and ask them to write 3 sentences that they learned today.
+At the end of the class, share an index card with each student and ask them to write 3-5 sentences about what they learned today.
 You can modify this activity by asking 2 things they learned in the class and 1 more thing they want to learn about this subject in the future.
 You could also ask for the "muddiest point" that they would like further clarification.